How to use patchclampplotteR

 the dataset.
 This won’t catch duplicates, but it can help you identify

 if a letter is completely missing from the dataset.
-See, AV
+See, FX

 is now included!